-On November 12, 1996, Tallgrass Prairie National Preserve (Preserve) was established as a unit of the National Park Service.
-Congress established the nearly 11,000 acre Preserve as a unique public-private partnership to preserve, protect, and interpret for the public an example of North America's once vast tallgrass prairie ecosystem.
-The Nature Conservancy is the primary land owner (10,842 acres) with the remaining 34 acres being federal property of the National Park Service, which includes the ranch headquarters area and the Fox Creek one-room schoolhouse.
-Through a cooperative agreement between the National Park Service and The Nature Conservancy, co-management of the entire Preserve serves the dual goals of promoting stewardship of park resources while providing public access to the privately owned lands.
+On November 12, 1996, Tallgrass Prairie National Preserve was established as a unit of the National Park Service.
+Congress established the preserve as a unique public-private partnership to preserve, protect, and interpret for the public an example of North America's once vast tallgrass prairie ecosystem.
+The Nature Conservancy is the primary land owner (10,842 acres) with the remaining 35 acres being federal property of the National Park Service, which includes the ranch headquarters area and the Lower Fox Creek one-room schoolhouse.
+Through a cooperative agreement between the National Park Service and The Nature Conservancy, co-management of the entire preserve serves the dual goals of promoting stewardship of park resources, while providing public access to the privately owned lands.

 Did You Know?

 The Tallgrass Prairie National Preserve is a partnership between the National Park Service and The Nature Conservancy.
 Both work together to preserve and protect the tallgrass prairie ecosystem, while educating the public about its importance.